 "I have nothing exciting to say, we were convinced we had improved and in fact compared to Thursday we saw something.
 But the others slip past us every time.
 Starting from the back it is clear that on a circuit like this there is little we can do, little we can hope for.
 We are aiming for a reliability race".

 He disappeared at the start and was found on the podium, on the top step, of course.
-In his hands two fantastic winning poker: four consecutive victories since the start of the season, four first places here in the Principality, the last three of which one after the other since 1989.
+In his hands two fantastic winning four of a kind: four consecutive victories since the start of the season, four first places here in the Principality, the last three of which one after the other since 1989.
 And to top it all off, also the thirtieth win since he has been racing in Formula 1.
 Primates one after the other and enormous happiness for the São Paulo star who is demolishing all his adversaries also on a psychological level.
 Even his team-mate, Gerhard Berger, is now a ghost, destroyed by the South American's prowess.
 Senna's triumphs, or rather his triumphal march, cause perhaps irreparable damage to everyone.
-While Ayrton won by always complaining about something, an authentic vice of the champions of the wheel, Ferrari partially saved the balance by placing third with Jean Alesi (behind Nigel Mansell) and fifth with Prost, who finished behind Roberto Moreno in the Benetton.
+While Ayrton won by always complaining about something, an authentic habit of the champions of the wheel, Ferrari partially saved the balance by placing third with Jean Alesi (behind Nigel Mansell) and fifth with Prost, who finished behind Roberto Moreno in the Benetton.
 But the result should not deceive: the Maranello cars were never competitive, they suffered abysmal gaps and the fastest lap set by Alain Prost one lap from the end was only the result of a desperate pit stop during which the tyres were changed.
-With the new tyres the Frenchman vented all his anger in vain, but without altering the Maranello cars' opaque performance one iota.
+With the new tyres the Frenchman vented all his anger in vain, but without altering the Maranello cars' opaque performance.
 It was precisely the tyre change with seven laps to go that gave tangible proof of the crisis and nervousness gripping Ferrari.
 If it is true that Alain Prost's sudden return to the pits took technicians and mechanics by surprise, it is equally true that a team that has always been an example of organisation and efficiency now appears a shadow of itself.
 A mistake with a front wheel bolt that had apparently come loose.
 It was difficult to unscrew it, then the nut ended up under the flat bottom of the car.
 So the car had to be raised to remove the inconvenient object as the rear wheels, raised off the ground, were skidding.
 The episode in itself is not serious, also because the whole thing happened when the driver could not have won any better place, and if anything this is a worrying symptom.
 These things happen and have always happened in racing, but many other worrying facts signal a general state of malaise.
-Trying not to lose optimism Cesare Fiorio, who postpones hopes of victory until July, between the French and British Grand Prix, when the new car will be ready.
+Cesare Fiorio, who postpones hopes of victory until July, between the French and British Grand Prix, when the new car will be ready, is trying not to lose optimism.

 "Prost unfortunately warned us late that he had tyre problems (it was actually the nut that locks the right front wheel, ed).
 The car was already at the Rascasse bend.
 In five seconds you can't expect to prepare a proper gearbox.
 We were caught off guard and a lot of time was lost.
 We are left with the consolation of the fastest lap, the penultimate one".